-Many inputs for this method are similar to the size method, except that, of course, a certified number concentration needs providing at "Number" rather than a size ().
+Many inputs for this method are similar to the diameter and mpp methods, except that, of course, a certified number concentration needs providing at "Number" rather than a diameter or a mass part particle.
 Note that this number concentration should be expressed as a multitude of million counts.
 The red box in the "Raw data" histogram graph indicates which region of the whole intensity region needs to be considered when calculating the total signal frequency.
 This box is, again, adjustable by selecting it and then clicking and dragging.
 This is handy when the user does not want to include a region where he/she suspects background signals to occur. η is then calculated so that the total number concentration calculated from the total signal frequency matches the certified number concentration.
 The bottom graph shows the calculated PSD for comparison purposes.
-Note that this graph is only accurate when a calibration is available for the isotope that is being worked with, which may provide an extra check that the nebulisation efficiency was calculated correctly.
+Note that this graph is only shown when a dissolved calibration calibration is available for the isotope that is being worked with, which may provide an extra check that the nebulisation efficiency was calculated correctly.
 A calibration is, however, not absolutely required to calculate the nebulisation efficiency for this particular method.

-Figure 38.
+Figure 39.
 The nebulisation efficiency tool when using the number concentration standard method.